gsllucas/gsllucas/README.md

 ### Hi there 👋

-- I am a Front-end Developer, working with tecnologies for web and hybrid mobile.
-Graduating at Cruzeiro do Sul University and I am currently working at Coopersystem (a cooperative of information technology) as a Front-end Developer and as a cooperated.
+# I am a Front-end Developer, working with tecnologies for web and hybrid mobile.
+# Graduating at Cruzeiro do Sul University.
+# Currently working at Coopersystem (a cooperative of information technology) as a Front-end Developer and as a cooperated.

 💻